Immigrant investor programs: United States

-The E-2 investor visa program allows foreign nationals of specific treaty countries to invest in a start up, buy a business or a franchise to reside legally in the U.S.
+The E-2 visa investor program allows foreign nationals of specific treaty countries to invest in a start up, buy a business or a franchise to reside legally in the U.S.

 The initial visa term varies from three months to five years depending on the U.S. reciprocity schedule with the applicant's country of citizenship.
 The E-2 visa can be renewed indefinitely and it is possible for the investor to change their legal status to a green card (e.g. EB-1A, EB-2, EB-3 or EB-5).
 The E-2 visa investor must commit to investing a substantial amount (generally US$100,000) and create American jobs (usually 2+).
 Most investments under US$200,000 will require the investor to work 40+ hours a week in the business at least for the first 12 to 18 months.

 As per recent changes made to the US regulation, individuals holding a passport from a treaty country are required to be domiciled there for a period of three years before being eligible to apply for the E-2 investor visa.
 This amendment was introduced as investors who were not from the treaty countries would obtain citizenship in one of the treaty countries to become eligible for the E-2 visa program.